asyncapi/website/docs/community/styleguide/formatting.md

 - Use an `>` in markdown to indicate the nature of the note or warning.
 - Use the following syntax to apply a style.
 Currently our documenation supports **Remember** `<Remember>`:
   * Surround the text you want to style with an opening <Remember> tag and a closing </Remember> tag.
-  * It is important to note that you don't need to include the word "Remember" within the tags.
-The tag itself automatically provides the necessary styling.
+  * Note that the word 'Remember' does not need to be included within the tags, as it automatically provides the necessary styling.
   * Use the following syntax to apply a style:
   ` <Remember>
   No need to add a prefix; the tag automatically provides one